Postgraduate (13 months full-time, part-time)

 You will have opportunities to attend talks by key figures in social welfare and social policy, and go on a field trip to London to visit a national or international organisation such as Chatham House, Oxfam, Refugee Council, UNHCR or UNICEF.

-We also have connections with many local and national NGOs including Red Cross, and organisations working with ethnic minority groups and deprived communities in Cambridge, through which you can seek short work placements.
+We also have connections with many local and national NGOs including Red Cross, and organisations working with ethnic minority groups and deprived communities in Cambridge, through which you can choose to find a short work placement, with help from your Course Leader and our Employability team.
+You can use this placement to support your literature review or primary research.

-Our Masters course is also flexible, and you will be supported to tailor your own, individual career path with the help of our optional modules from a range of interdisciplinary subjects.
+Our Masters course is flexible.
+You will be supported to tailor your own, individual career path with the help of our optional modules from a range of interdisciplinary subjects, including policing and international relations.

 Course Leader: Dr Claudia Schneider